andimarek/andimarek.com/content/post/contract-testing-graphql.md

 microservices in the backend.

 Because GraphQL is statically typed it simplifies contract testing: the Provider exposes the Schema via Introspection Query and this can be used to check if the Consumer requests are valid.
-This check is done without actually calling the Provider (except the Introspection query).
+This check is done without actually calling the Provider (except for the Introspection query).

 ## graphql-contract-checker